Free «Discussion 3» Essay Paper

-Buy custom Discussion 3 essay
+Buy Discussion 3 essay paper online

 Gender identity disorder was added to the Diagnostic and Statistical Manual of Mental Disorders by the American Psychiatric Association in 1980.
 The move was seen as a way towards ensuring that people suffering from gender dysphoria get access to medical attention despite the controversy surrounding the disorder.
 Speaking about controversy, gender identity disorder can be emotive and life threatening as seen in the film Boys Don’t Cry.
 This paper focuses on Teena Ray Brandon, the main character in Boys Don’t Cry, mainly addressing the gender dysphoria as it appears in Brandon Teena’s case.

 Boys Don’t Cry is a film, which premiered on October 8, 1999 and was directed by Kimberly Peirce.
 It is based on the experiences of transgender people.
 The film starts with the birth of an anatomically female transgender man Teena Ray Brandon.
 Her condition is discovered by her former girlfriend’s brother who then targeted her with physical threats.
 His antics, which include a bar fight, lead him to being evicted from the trailer of his cousin.
 Teena Brandon, using the name Brandon Teena, moves to a new location in Falls City where he meets new friends Tom Nissen (played by Brendan Sexton III), John Lotter (played by Peter Sarsgaard), Candace (played by Alicia Goranson), and Lana Tisdel (played by Chloe Sevigny).
 Brandon then develops an intimate relationship with Lana; she is totally unaware that Brandon has gender-dysphoria problems (Peirce, 2000)